 Government-wide Financial Statements - The government-wide statement of net position and statement of activities are reported using the economic resources measurement focus and the accrual basis of accounting.
 Under the accrual basis of accounting, revenues are recognized when earned and expenses are recorded when the liability is incurred or economic asset used.
 Revenues, expenses, gains, losses, assets, and liabilities resulting from exchange and exchange-like transactions are recognized when the exchange takes place.
 Property taxes are recognized as revenues in the year for which they are levied.
-Taxes receivable for the following year are recorded as receivables and deferred inflows of resources.
-Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider are met.
+Taxes receivable for the following year are recognized as revenue as soon as all eligibility requirements imposed by the provider are met.
 Special assessments are recorded as revenue when earned.
 Unbilled receivables are recorded as revenues when services are provided.